lizzy596/Node_Server_Deconstructed/README.md

 A Unix timestamp specifies the number of seconds.
 A JSON Web Token uses the number of seconds.
 JavaScript Date uses the number of milliseconds.

 Any cookie that does not have an expiration set is considered a session cookie by the browser and deleted when the browser quits.
 As a result, even though the old session file may remain on the server, it is no longer accessible once the associated cookie is no longer being sent back by the browser.

+jwt cant truly log you out
+12:02
+Because the session material could be compromised.
+How do you revoke tokens on lost laptops?
+What if you accidentally checked the token into Github and realized your mistake?
+What if malware captured the token?
+You have to be able to revoke access on the server side.
+You can use JWTs and have a "revoked_sessions" table that works like a normal "sessions" table.
+At the start of the request, check if the token is in the "revoked_sessions" table and deny access if it is.
+But there simply isn't a point; this has the same performance and latency considerations that a normal sessions table has ... but with many more possible ways to screw it up.
+"Sessions with extra steps."
+12:04
+That said, I routinely use session cookies with a Redis KV session table to keep the JWT if I need it for other APIs etc. The one gotcha is making sure the random value for the session cookie doesn't already exist in Redis; using a timestamp-derived random string can help there, other than that, you're fine...
+12:07
+How do you revoke tokens on lost laptops (with jwt)?
+Have the user change their password, and store datetime_password_last_changed on the user model.
+Then just treat any tokens issued before that time as expired.
+There are some use cases where storing tokens might be necessary, but for most startups this is probably not a good idea. (edited)
+12:11
+Because you don't need to check the DB every request!
+That's the cool part!
+You only hit the DB for requests that matter!
+For example, do you really need to check the DB to load this very page?
+If the auth token expiration is say, 5 minutes... does it really matter if a bad guy gets ahold of that token and loads this page?
+They can't post or vote because for those requests... you can pass the token to your auth server to be validated.
+99% of your traffic is probably servicing the loading of this very page.
+1% (or probably closer to 0.1%) is any kind of traffic that you actually care if the token hasn't expired within 5 minutes.
+The problem people get into is they think security is black and white.
+It's gray.
+Some things need to trade latency for security... like write traffic.
+For 99% of the read traffic on HN?
+Who cares... even 10 minutes or more might be okay depending on the business.
+People invent these complex pub-sub systems and stuff... they are working under the idea that all requests need to be super-secure.
+Most of it doesn't.
+I'd assert for most businesses....
+99% of the authenticated traffic could deal with a 5 minute max window after logout where somebody could maybe, theoretically impersonate somebody.
+And for the 1% of that traffic where it matters, you can always hit the DB.

+12:13
+The issue is not deleting the cookie.
+The issue is that the JWT can still be used as a valid session unless you have some sort of blocklist.
+Once you introduce a blocklist, you might as well ditch the JWT and use some opaque token stored in a table.